Tarikh

 Standard Formatting

-Show a normal Gregorian date with optional locale, weekday, and time details.
+Show a normal Gregorian date with optional locale, weekday, time, and presets.

 Start Here